Published • loading... • Updated

 A federal judge ruled the Trump administration's ban on 'gender ideology' in sex ed funding is unreasonable and would cut $35 million from 16 states’ programs, violating federal law.

-- Terminating grants would harm state sex-education programs and high-risk youth, the states say, with the complaint warning of at least $35 million lost; Minnesota Attorney General Keith Ellison welcomed the funding protection.
+- Terminating grants would harm state sex-education programs and youth at high risk of pregnancy or sexually transmitted diseases, the plaintiff states say, with the complaint estimating losses of at least $35 million; Minnesota Attorney General Keith Ellison welcomed the funding protection.

 Insights by Ground AI